FlorianSchroevers/ComputationalMusicology2020/README.md

 Spotify has an API that will allow us to gather their analysis on all of their tracks.
 We will use this to create a dataset of features of all the tracks in our corpus

-Note: We are not talking about the 'brostep' genre, commonly referred to as dubstep. brostep artists include Skrillex and Datsik.
+Note: We are not talking about the 'brostep' genre, commonly referred to as dubstep.
+Brostep artists include Skrillex and Datsik.

 ## Hypotheses